When is a Florida DUI a Felony?

 Felony DUI Attorney in Brooksville, Florida

 If you have been charged with a felony DUI, be sure to contact the experienced criminal defense attorneys here at the Law Office of Ashley Aulls.
 Our attorneys represent clients who have been charged with either felony or misdemeanor DUI charges, coming from the surrounding areas of Hernando County including, Inverness in Citrus County, New Port Richey, Dade City in Pasco County, and Bushnell in Sumter County.
-Call (352) 593-4115 to schedule your free consultation.
+Call (352) 593-4115 to schedule your consultation.

 Felony DUI Information Center in Florida